heatherjc07/old2.heatherjc07.github.com/_posts/2015-03-28-does-everyone-know-theyre-empowered.md

 ## We're Empowered?
 No one told me

 The first mistake can be in assuming everyone knows about it.
 We need to **explicitly make people aware they're empowered**.
 Doing this as a one time policy launch is not sufficient.
 New people join and people forget.
 Our values and culture need to be part of the induction programme, they need to be visible in one accesible, location where people can go and see them.
-They need to be explained in a **simple, succinct way** so people take time to listen and understand what is means for them.
+They need to be explained in a **simple, succinct way** so people take time to listen and understand what it means for them.

 ## Empowerment that's just a way of making more money for the company